Vector35/deprecated_python_debugger/documentation/Manual.md

 ## Plugin Acquisition and Installation

-BNDP is a python package and is acquired via github (http://github.com/vector35/debugger), by the Plugin Manager from within Binary Ninja, or by ordinary file and directory copying.
+BNDP is a python package and is acquired via GitHub (http://github.com/vector35/debugger), by the Plugin Manager from within Binary Ninja, or by ordinary file and directory copying.

 It must be placed in the Binary Ninja plugin path, which varies based on platform.
 Please refer to [Using Plugins](https://docs.binary.ninja/getting-started.html#using-plugins) section within the [Getting Started Guide](https://docs.binary.ninja/getting-started.html) in the [Binary Ninja User Documentation](https://docs.binary.ninja/).